 High levels of sexual harassment and domestic violence, combined with ongoing societal discriminatory norms, demonstrate a gender gap.
 This is exploited as a means of religious persecution.
 Converts from Islam face the greatest breadth of persecution (especially in the traditional family context), including beatings, home expulsion, house arrest, death threats and rape.
 Married converts face divorce and loss of child custody, whereas single converts may be forced into marriage.
 The main source of persecution is the dominating male in the family, who may restrict access to Christian communities and materials.

 Female typical pressure points:

 - Abduction

-- Denied access to Christian religious materials, teachings and rites

 - · Denied custody of children

-- Denied inheritance or possessions
+- · Denied inheritance or possessions

-- Discrimination/harassment via education

-- Forced divorce
+- · Forced divorce

 - Forced marriage

 - Forced out of home expulsion

-- Incarceration by family (house arrest)
+- · Incarceration by family (house arrest)

 - Violence physical

 - Violence psychological

 - Violence sexual

-- Violence verbal
+- · Violence verbal